Agoric/documentation/main/ertp/api/issuer.md

 - Returns `{IssuerKit}`

 Makes a new `issuer` as well as its one-to-one associated ERTP objects; a `mint` and a `brand`.
 All are in unchangeable one-to-one relationships with each other.

-It also makes a new `amountMath`, which is in an unchangeable many-to-one relationship with the new `issuer`.
+While this also returns an `amountMath`, we strongly urge that instead of using that one, which is asynchronous, you use `makeLocalAmountMath(issuer)` to create a local, synchronous, version and use that one.

 The `allegedName` is available from the `brand` or the `issuer` in asset descriptions.
 The `allegedName` is useful for debugging and double-checking assumptions, but should not be trusted.